casper-network/docs/source/docs/casper/design/highway.md

 *   **Safety** - All honest nodes eventually agree on the final value.
 The system is setup in a way where no two honest nodes will report two different blocks at the same height of the blockchain.

-*   **Liveness** - The system continues running and adds new block to the chain indefinitely.
+*   **Liveness** - The system continues running and adds new blocks to the chain indefinitely.

 Casper networks use a consensus protocol known as *Highway*.